carolinefve/braccio/README.md

 ### Hardware Setup
 1. Assemble the Braccio robotic arm according to manufacturer instructions
-2. Connect the HC-SR04 ultrasonic sensor:
+2. Connect the HC-SR04 ultrasonic sensor
-   - VCC → 5V
-   - GND → GND
-   - Trig → Digital Pin 2
-   - Echo → Digital Pin 4
 3. Attach the sensor to the robot's base for optimal object detection
-4. Connect Arduino to your computer via USB

 ### Software Installation